Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-Suppose we have a single circuit configuration (e.g. a single step in a tunable circuit) and we wish to test whether there is dark matter at frequency $\nu_{\rm DM}^{0}$.
+Suppose we have a single receiver configuration and we wish to test whether there is dark matter at frequency $\nu_{\rm DM}^{0}$.
 At the output of the amplifier (including further electronics, e.g. room-temperature amplification and mixing), we receive a timestream of values $b(t)$, which is related to the frequency-domain function $b_{2}^{(2)}(\nu)$ by

-In the remainder of this section, we drop the subscript and superscript in $b_{2}^{(2)}(\nu)$, and simply write $b(\nu)$, unless otherwise stated (since the wave $b_{1}^{(1)}(\nu)$ does not affect the SNR, and is not frequently considered).
-We write $b^n(\nu)$ to indicate solely the noise terms in $b(\nu)$ (in the absence of axion- or hidden-photon signal).
+In the remainder of this section, we drop the subscript and superscript in $b_{2}^{(2)}(\nu)$ and simply write $b(\nu)$, unless otherwise stated (since the wave $b_{1}^{(1)}(\nu)$ does not affect the SNR and is not frequently considered).
+We write $b^n(\nu)$ to indicate solely the noise terms in $b(\nu)$--the terms present even in the absence of a dark-matter signal.
 We also drop the limits on the frequency integrals; $(0,+\infty)$ is implied.

-The length $\tau$ of this timestream is assumed to be much longer than the dark-matter coherence time $t_{\rm coh} \sim 10^{6}/\nu_{\rm DM}^{0}$, as well as any characteristic time associated with the slowest pole in the circuit.
-We denote this characteristic time as $t_{\rm pole}$; it sets the time required for the circuit to reach steady state given a voltage excitation in the pickup inductor.
-For a resonator, the characteristic time is the resonator ring-up time $\sim Q/\nu_{r}$.
-The assumption on the integration time implies that the dark matter has reached steady state, so that Fourier transforms are appropriate mathematical tools.
-In addition, by the end of the timestream, we assume that we have integrated long enough that phase decoherence of the dark-matter signal has occurred.
-This last observation becomes important when we combine data from multiple circuit configurations/ different resonant frequencies.
+The length $\tau$ of this timestream is assumed to be much longer than the dark-matter coherence time $t_{\rm coh} \sim 10^{6}/\nu_{\rm DM}^{0}$, as well as any characteristic time associated with the slowest pole in the receiver.
+We denote this characteristic time as $t_{\rm pole}$; it sets the time required for the receiver to reach steady state given a voltage excitation in the LR signal source.
+For a single-pole resonator, the characteristic time is the resonator ring-up time $\sim Q/\nu_{r}$.
+The assumption on the integration time implies that we need not consider transients and that Fourier transforms and time-harmonic representations of the amplifier output are appropriate mathematical tools.
+The assumption also implies that we can resolve the dark-matter linewidth, so that the measurement is not degraded by noise power outside of the signal bandwidth.
 We use this assumption frequently, so we define a timescale

-We emphasize that the timescale is inherently dependent on both the dark-matter rest mass and the circuit parameters.
+The timescale is inherently dependent on both the dark-matter rest mass and the receiver parameters.